mikeat7/crystal-manual/README.md

 # crystal-manual
 we built a drop-in metric on top of TransformerLens that finally measures when a transformer is actually reasoning vs regurgitating.
 Four signals, 68 lines: CDM v2 • One-number thought depth • Works on every transformer • Nov 17 2025

+# clarityarmor.com for the CODEX

+Calibrating AI Confidence: A practical prompt framework Use these "in-context steering" codices and handshakes to guide language models towards epistemic humility and reduce hallucination.

+FRONT-END CODEX v0.9 — COMPACT (Manual Use)
+This version governs honesty and caution and requires a handshake on every task.

 # The CRYSTAL Manual
 Your Personal “Thought Depth” Meter for Any Local LLM